Make a Joker Mask with Paper Mache Clay

 I confess.
-I haven’t seen the movie.
+I haven’t seen the Joker movie.
 I specifically chose not to see it because of all the photos of Heath in his Joker makeup, and it just looked too creepy.
 I don’t watch creepy movies.

 But this morning I saw an ad for a Joker mask, and something just came over me – I had to make one myself.
 I don’t understand myself sometimes…